Loading...

 Result: A share is created within the selected Network File Storage Cluster.

-To define share properties, specify the following:
+To define share properties, specify the following details:

-NAME: Enter an appropriate name for the share.
+Name: Enter an appropriate name for the share.

-(Optional) QUOTA: Specify the quota in MiB to restrict the amount of data that can be stored within the export file.
+(Optional) Quota: Specify the quota in MiB to restrict the amount of data that can be stored within the export file.
 Set the value to zero, if you want to disable the quota for export.

 (Optional) GID: The ID of the group that owns the exported share.
 The default value is 512.